Karolyn Grimes

 Karolyn Grimes (born July 4, 1940) is an American actress.
-She is best known for her role as Zuzu Bailey in the classic 1946 Frank Capra film It's a Wonderful Life.
+She is best known for her role as Zuzu Bailey in the classic 1946 Frank Capra film It's a Wonderful Life, delivering the film's famous final line "Every time a bell rings, an angel gets his wings".
 She also played Debby Brougham in the 1947 film The Bishop's Wife.

 Career

 Grimes' film debut came when she was 6 months old.
 She first attracted attention playing Fred MacMurray's daughter in 1945's Pardon My Past.
-Her most famous role came as ZuZu in It's a Wonderful Life in 1946.
+Her most famous role came as Zuzu in It's a Wonderful Life in 1946.
 The following year she appeared in six pictures, most notably as the daughter of David Niven and Loretta Young in The Bishop's Wife.

-In all Grimes starred in 16 motion pictures as a child actor, but it is as ZuZu that she is best remembered.
+In total, Grimes starred in 16 motion pictures as a child actor; however, it is as Zuzu that she is best remembered.
 She was honored as a famous Missourian with a star on the Missouri Walk of Fame in Marshfield, Missouri.
 She also received the city's highest honor, the Edwin P. Hubble Medal of Initiative in 2007 at the annual Marshfield Cherry Blossom Festival.